jcbvm/require-i18next/README.md

 ### Inlining locales

-The plugin supports inlining of locales.
-When inlining, the plugin will load all the locale files and add them to the final file.
+The plugin supports inlining of locales when optimizing.
+When inlining, the plugin will load all the locale files and add them to the final build file.
 After the build process, i18next doesn't have to dynamicly load any locales anymore.
+This is for example usefull when using Almond to optimize the code to a single file where dynamic code loading is not possible anymore.

 #### Build setup